REDFS12/Advanced-Web-Project-Movie-Explorer/README.md

 VITE_TMDB_API_KEY=add_your_key_here
 ```

+6. Save files (especially the newly created .env.local file with your API key in)

-6. Start the development server
+7. Start the development server

 ```
 npm run dev
 ```
-7. Open the app in your browser using the link Vite displays.
+8. Open the app in your browser using the link Vite displays in the terminal.

 ---